 What are the risks between exchange and completion?

 You may be wondering what can go wrong between exchange of contracts and completion?
-You may think you’re home and dry with your house sale, but are you?
+You may think you’re home and dry with your house sale once you’ve exchanged contracts.
+But are you?

-What can go wrong between exchange and completion include:
+What can go wrong between exchange and completion includes:

-- The home burns down between exchange and completion.
+- The house gets damaged by fire, flood or storm between exchange and completion.

 What can go wrong between exchange and completion?